smtiitm/Fastspeech2_MFA/README.md

 # Fastspeech2 Model using MFA

-This repository contains a Fastspeech2 Model implemented using the Montreal Forced Aligner (MFA) for speech synthesis.
+This repository contains a Fastspeech2 Model for 8 Indian languages (male and female both) implemented using the Montreal Forced Aligner (MFA) for speech synthesis.
 The model is capable of generating mel-spectrograms from text inputs and can be used to synthesize speech.

 ## Model Files

-The model includes the following files:
+The model for each language includes the following files:

 - `config.yaml`: Configuration file for the Fastspeech2 Model.
 - `energy_stats.npz`: Energy statistics for normalization during synthesis.